Sonukumar-lab/AI-Story-Suite/README.md

 ## Workflow

-The platform combines **AI generation** and **ML evaluation** into a seamless, end-to-end workflow for better efficiency and higher-quality requirements.
+The platform combines **AI generation** and **AI evaluation** into a seamless, end-to-end workflow for better efficiency and higher-quality requirements.

 ---